 Which one is right for me?

-Now that you know the key differences between these accounts and how to find answers to common questions, you can make an informed decision about which one (or if both) is best for you and your family.
-When your company’s benefits enrollment comes up, you’ll know exactly what you want and what to choose.
+Now that you know the key differences between these accounts and how to find answers to common questions, you can make an informed decision during your company’s benefits enrollment about which account (or accounts!) is best for you and your family.